Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 1 - A Rebirth.md

 Each room also has a metal sconce mounted to the wall.

 Finally, every room has a small wooden table, with a different object and a small note.
 In A there is a chess set with a missing piece, the note reads "complete me".
 In B is a book, the note reads "place me"
 In C is a ceramic jug, the note reads "fill me"
 In D is a candelabra, the note reads "light me"

 #### The Mystery Battle (Depends on time)
 You enter a dingy room.
 You can see a pathway to your right, alongside a pillar.
-You footsteps echo on the cracked stone floor.
+Your footsteps echo on the cracked stone floor.

 *DC 12 Perception check to find the slits in the wall where the boneless come out*